Mirio1010/Study-Group-Website/README.md

 # Team Name:
 StudySync (Temporary Name)

-# Member Roles
-Note: These roles are not final and are subject to change!

 ## 👥 Member Roles

 > *Note: These roles are not final and are subject to change!*